Perspective | Like many Texas women, I had a safe, legal abortion. What happened to our state?

 1973!
 Austin was a charming, laid-back college town of fewer than 300,000 with excellent barbecue, icy beer, cold swimming holes and great music.
 But the city and the state were changing, too, becoming more diverse and welcoming to women.
-The year before, Texas had ratified the federal equal rights amendment, and Austin lawyer Sarah Weddington had successfully argued for a woman’s right to abortion in the Roe v.
+The year before, Texas had ratified the federal Equal Rights Amendment, and Austin lawyer Sarah Weddington had successfully argued for a woman’s right to abortion in the Roe v.
 Wade case before the Supreme Court.

 The law school faculty was almost exclusively male, but women made up a record 15 percent of my entering class.
 In this formal, intimidating world of large classrooms and imperious professors who taught — and terrified with — the Socratic method, women students often banded together for comfort and support.
-We read casebooks and class notes in small study groups and talked endlessly about our lives, this new world we had entered, and the careers we wanted.
+We read casebooks and class notes in small study groups and talked endlessly about our lives, this new world we had entered and the careers we wanted.
 We were feminists, and we were pro-choice, and most of us planned on futures our mothers never could have imagined.

 That first year of law school, in January, exactly a year after Roe v.
 Wade was decided, I got pregnant unexpectedly.
 My husband and I knew we weren’t ready for a baby.
 We were newly married, young and immature.
 We didn’t have money or resources; we had gauzy dreams and ambitions.
-We drove a hundred miles to the nearest clinic in San Antonio, where I got a safe and legal first-term abortion.
+We drove a hundred miles to the nearest clinic, in San Antonio, where I got a safe and legal first-term abortion.
 Halfway home, sitting at a concrete picnic table in the courthouse square of a small Hill Country town, I cried while my husband hugged me and patted my shoulder.

 Pro-choice never meant pro-abortion for me or anyone else I knew.

 I am 71 now, and sometimes I almost don’t recognize myself in the mirror.
 It’s also hard to recognize the state and the city I have spent so much of my life in.
 In recent decades, Texas has been an economic juggernaut.
 Its population has grown to almost 30 million, and three of its cities — Houston, San Antonio and Dallas — now rank in the top 10 largest in the country.
 Texas’s image as a rural state belongs to the long-ago past and the movie screen; about 85 percent of its people live in cities.
-It’s no longer predominantly white, either.
+It’s no longer predominantly White, either.

 Austin’s population is now about 1 million.
-The laid-back college town has become a metropolis with skyscrapers and towering construction cranes, teeming freeways and spiraling housing prices.
+The laid-back college town has become a metropolis with skyscrapers and towering construction cranes, teeming freeways and rising housing prices.

-You would expect the politics of a more populated, diverse, urban and increasingly Democratic blue state to reflect the changing demographics.
+You would expect the politics of a more populated, diverse, urban and increasingly Democratic state to reflect the changing demographics.
 You would be wrong.
-Led by Greg Abbott, a calculating governor with the White House in his sights, and Dan Patrick, a lieutenant governor who once opined that grandparents’ death by covid would be a worthy sacrifice for their descendants’ economy, the gerrymandered and Republican-dominated state legislature has busily passed one outrageous bill after another.
+Led by Greg Abbott, a calculating governor with the White House in his sights, and Dan Patrick, a lieutenant governor who once opined that grandparents’ death by covid-19 would be a worthy sacrifice for their descendants’ economy, the gerrymandered and Republican-dominated state legislature has busily passed one outrageous bill after another.
 From restricting voter rights to expanding gun-toting privileges to forbidding the teaching of history that might make White students question themselves or their forebears — some weeks, it’s been impossible to decide which new law is the most damaging and dangerous to public safety or democracy.
 “Can you believe what those idiots at the capitol have done now?” was a frequent conversation opener in Austin this summer.
 But now, with the draconian new state law that basically outlaws abortion and empowers private citizens to step up as vigilantes who can earn bounties, it’s hard to talk about anything else.
 “I hate this state!
 I want to get out!” is the latest local conversational gambit.
-The fire and the vehemence are striking, the speakers are invariably women.
+The fire and the vehemence are striking; the speakers are invariably women.

 As Roe and access to abortion have been gradually gutted over the decades, I’ve often wondered about the mostly male Republican Texas legislators’ ideas about women.
 Do they, like the incels and Internet trolls, hate women?
 Or are women’s lives and autonomy simply negligible to them — incidental damage as they pander to a far-right base, bearing glad tidings of abortion bounties and shuttered Planned Parenthood clinics?